To receive occasional news and updates about this program, please Click Here.

 Open To: Early-Career Directors; interested Mid-Career Directors should contact The Drama League to determine if the program is a suitable match for their needs.

-The Leo Shull Directing Fellowship for New Musicals, a partnership between The Drama League and New York Stage and Film and funded in part by the Leo Shull Foundation for the Arts, is an intensive career development initiative for directors interested in exploring techniques involved in the development of new musicals.
+The Leo Shull Musical Directing Fellowship, a partnership between The Drama League and New York Stage and Film and funded in part by the Leo Shull Foundation for the Arts, is an intensive career development initiative for directors interested in exploring techniques involved in the development of new musicals.

 1) PROFESSIONALS WEEK

 May 11-15, 2020: Professionals Week is an intensive immersion in the professional theater.
 Fellows will attend performances, participate in seminars and workshops with prominent industry professionals, and participate in discussions designed to prepare you for the demands and expectations of the field.